denevell/Natch/README.md

 * Tech task: Unit tests for del post
 * Tech task: Resource tests for del post
 * Tech task: Functional tests for del post
+* Tech task: Functional tests for listing threads when added a new post
+* Tech task: Functional tests for listing threads when edited a latest post
+* Tech task: Functional tests for listing threads when deleted a latest post
+* What about a thread text is updated but the latest post has not?

 ### Backlog